Skip to main content

 Dino Birthday Parties at the Burke Museum, Seattle

-Got a dinosaur enthusiasts?
+Got a dinosaur enthusiast?
 If so, this might be the party of their dreams.
 The party package includes museum admission for guests, a private party room, a dinosaur craft and a scavenger hunt.
-After the party, don’t forget to visit the Fossils Uncovered gallery which features one of the best-preserved T. rex skulls in the world!
+After the party, don’t forget to visit the Fossils Uncovered gallery, which features one of the best-preserved T. rex skulls in the world!

 Parties can be scheduled on weekends only during two specific time slots.
 See the website for details.